darakuneko/gpk_fwbuilder/README.md

 ## Overview

 GPK FWBuilder is a user-friendly desktop application that simplifies the process of building custom mechanical keyboard firmware.
-It provides a graphical interface for QMK and Vial firmware compilation, eliminating the need for command-line knowledge.
+It provides a graphical interface for QMK and Vial firmware compilation.

 https://github.com/user-attachments/assets/dcf499e6-8604-40dd-981c-61882ef3df7e